Vegadjay/News-App/README.md

 -> If you run this app than fork this app and install all the modules of the npm package and run with npm run dev.

+-> Also You require to install routes and app is ready.

 -> This api is not free so this app is not deployable.

 -> Thankyou for visiting my app and do changes if you want.